Moving an AWS Workload to Mulga

 Overview

-Hive provides drop-in compatibility with AWS APIs, making it possible to migrate existing workloads with minimal changes.
+Spinifex provides drop-in compatibility with AWS APIs, making it possible to migrate existing workloads with minimal changes.

 Supported Services: VPC, EC2, EBS, S3, IAM